 The age of your Tempranillo will determine the best pairing.
 For example, younger Tempranillo have less complex flavours, so they aren’t suited for heavy or complicated meals.

 Gran Reserva, with the complexity of this red, we’d recommend it as an after dinner treat, or as a meal itself.
 Sit back and mull over the leather, dust, tobacco, cinnamon, and chocolate flavours.
-If food pairings are a must, again we’d go Sirloin Steak, or lamb chops.
+If food pairings are a must, again we’d go Sirloin Steak, or Lamb Chops as they are tried and true pairings.

 Where Else will you find Tempranillo?